guinetn/browserLocalHomepage/assets/books/dotnet/types/ref/delegates.md

 ## MulticastDelegate
 A delegate with more than one element in its invocation list (a linked list of delegates)

+All delegates are MulticastDelegates but for efficiency reasons an invocation list is only created if there is more than one method encapsulated.
+That is, a delegate that encapsulates a single method stores this method in its Method and Target properties and has a null invocation list.

++= operator    to add a method to the invocation list -= operator    to remove methods from the invocation list

+greetType DelA = hello;
+greetType DelB = goodbye;
+greetType DelC;
+DelC = DelA + DelB; DelC encapsulates the methods of DelA and DelB.
+DelC = DelC - DelA; removes one delegate’s invocation list from another

+Two MulticastDelegates are considered equal if their invocation lists are identical and in the same order.

+Some static methods defined on the Delegate class such as Combine and Remove which can be used to manipulate arrays of Delegates as well as pairs of Delegates.

+Delegate[] InvList = DoGreet.GetInvocationList();
+foreach (Delegate d in InvList)
+    d.DynamicInvoke("Loop");
+DynamicInvoke rather than Invoke: reason is that neither Delegate nor MulticastDelegate support an Invoke method.
+When you use the classes directly in this way the invocation of the method cannot be checked at compile time, hence the need for a “DynamicInvoke”.

 var obj = new MethodClass();
 Del d1 = obj.Method1;
 Del d2 = obj.Method2;